Wind Farms in

 Mirrored copy: Click here.

-I have reproduced a section of the map and placed a red dot to indicate the
+I have reproduced a section of the map and

 The map scale is the same as the BLM map with the red square sections being one